cwells/franz/README.md

 e.g. `a - 1` is subtraction, whereas `a-1` is a variable or function named "a-1".
 This restriction allows you to use characters such as `-` or `?` as part of a variable or function name.

-Franz will accept a filename containing Franz source on the command line or start a simple REPL if no file is provided.
+`./franz` will accept a filename containing Franz source on the command line or start a simple REPL if no file is provided.

 ```